 You must provide more than half of a person's total support during the calendar year to meet the support test.
 You figure whether you have provided more than half by comparing the amount you contributed to the person's support with the entire amount of support the person received from all sources.
-This amount includes the person's own funds used for support.
-You cannot include in your contribution any part of your child's support that is paid for by the child with the child's own wages, even if you pay the wages.
-See Total Support and Table 5, later.
+This includes support the person provided from his or her own funds.